The Two Weight Inequality for the Hilbert Transform: A Primer

 This Theorem is a central result in the non-homogeneous harmonic analysis, as founded in a sequence of influential papers of Nazarov-Treil-Volberg \cites{NTV4,NTV2,MR1998349}.

-The proof of the theorem is very involved, encompassing arguments and points of view that were spread across several papers \cites{10031596,12014319,13014663,11082319}.
-An important additional result, Sawyer's two weight inequality for the Poisson integral \cite{MR930072}, is not well-represented in the literature.
+The proof of the theorem is involved, encompassing arguments and points of view that were spread across several papers \cites{10031596,MR3285857,MR3285858,11082319}.
 Finally, the interest in the two weight inequality is well-motivated by applications to operator theory, model spaces, and spectral theory, themselves spread across additional papers.

-The point of this paper is to \begin{enumerate}[(a)] \item state and prove the Theorem, in all detail, including a complete proof of Sawyer's two weight Poisson inequality; \item supply the characterization of compactness of $ H _{\sigma }$, which is a bit more complicated than one might expect; \item give the proof under the influential \emph{pivotal condition}, which serves to highlight where the difficulties arise in the general case; \item collect relevant, explicit, counterexamples; \item give complements and extensions of the theorem, and the proof techniques; \item and point to areas of applications. \end{enumerate} Sections proceed directly towards proofs, but many conclude with some context and discussion.
+The point of this paper is to \begin{enumerate}[(a)] \item state and prove the Theorem, in all detail. \item give the proof under the influential \emph{pivotal condition}, which serves to highlight where the difficulties arise in the general case; \item collect relevant, explicit, counterexamples; \item give complements and extensions of the theorem, and the proof techniques; \item and point to areas of applications. \end{enumerate} Sections proceed directly towards proofs, but many conclude with some context and discussion.
 The proof is entirely elementary, assuming only the well known facts about martingale differences.